dfinity/portal/docs/blog/features/vetkd-primer.md

 This picture is taken directly from the paper, where you can read the full scenario.
 ![VETKD Example](../_assets/vetkdscene.png)

 All algorithms mentioned ($\mathsf{DKG, TKG, EKDerive, EKSVerify, Combine, EKVerify, Recover}$) form the *syntax* that describes the VETKD primitive.
 To describe a primitive fully, it's needed also to note the correctness (a description of the primitive's intended behavior), security (under what kinds of attacks from which kinds of adversaries will the primitive remain secure), and a construction (a description of how we can construct a protocol that captures the desired syntax, correctness and security).
+Correctness and Security differ depending on the application (signatures, IBE, etc) so we defer to the paper to get an overview of these.

 ### Construction
 We see now what the aim is for VETKD, and how it can be described.
 The next natural question is to ask how we can build such a primitive.
 Which building blocks do we need?